Joshua-Okidi/qr-code/README-template.md

 ## My process
 -Steps I took;
-  -Built the Structure and included the image
+  - Built the Structure and included the image
-  -Styled the html structure using CSS
+  - Styled the html structure using CSS
   - It was really difficult for me to centralize the QR code and it's surrounding box.
-**Note: I am still finding it difficult to make the Image shrink with the container box**
+  - Similarly, a very tough phase I went through was how to make the QR Image shrink alongside the Box.
+  - From w3schools, under CSS shadow effects, I was able to add shadow box to my div.

+**Note: Using just HTML and CSS, how do I make this image remain in the middle with the box at different viewports?**
 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Mobile-first workflow

 ### What I learned

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-To see how you can add code snippets, see below:
+I learnt on centralizing a div vertically.
+I got more familiar with how the CSS[max-width, and width] work.
+I was able to set a border around the image particularly using the third css code below.
+I made the code as minimal as possible.

+My important code snippets below:

 ```html
 <h1>Some HTML code I'm proud of</h1>